Path Planning using a One-shot-sampling Skeleton Map: Introduction

-Our approach introduces a tiny neural network architecture (SkelUnet) capable of learning a free space representation from navigation maps and suitable for mobile robots.
-SkelUnet has the advantage of removes the lines that connect the rooms in crosswise and so improves their performance in path planning schemes.
-The path planning methodology SkelUnet-OSS is a forthright method suitable for being implemented in mobile robots whose tasks are deployed in structured environments because its processing time is short and the graph is far from the obstacles, increasing the robot's safety, see Figure \ref{fig_comparativePath} where the first column is the trajectory using the skeleton obtained by SkelUnet, the second row is the trajectory using the skeleton obtained by Zhang-Sue method \cite{zhang1984fast} and the third column is the trajectory computed with A* algorithm.
+Our approach introduces a tiny neural network architecture (SkelUnet) capable of learning a free workspace representation from navigation maps and suitable for mobile robots.
+SkelUnet has the advantage of removes the lines that connect the rooms in crosswise, Figure \ref{fig_comparativeResultsSkeleton}.
+This characteristic improves the performance in path planning schemes.
+The path planning methodology SkelUnet-OSS is a forthright method suitable for being implemented in mobile robots, whose tasks are deployed in structured environments because its processing time is short and the graph is far from the obstacles, increasing the robot's safety, see Figure \ref{fig_comparativePath}.
 In addition, SkelUnet-OSS methodology is capable of performing the whole sampling process in one computing cycle and therefore reduces the computing cost.
 Additionally, to evaluate the paths obtained in terms of navigability we present the results of implementing the benchmarking metrics described in \cite{BenchmarkingMetricGroundNavigation}.

-The paper is organized is as follows.
+The paper is organized as follows.
 Section \ref{sec:related_work} describes the recent advances in the field.
 In section \ref{motionPlanningApproach}, we detail the path planning approach, and in section \ref{resultsSimulation}, we present the results.
 In section \ref{medialAxis}, we compare our method against the medial axis transform and in section \ref{conclusions} we talk about the conclusions and future work.